 General MPC conditions can be used to model Press Fits, e.g. shaft-hub connections where the shaft has a slightly larger outer diameter than the inner diameter of the hub.
 Typically, such configurations are modeled using contact.
 If any change in the contact is not expected, it would be more efficient to use a general MPC to model the interference in order to keep a problem in the linear range instead of a nonlinear contact analysis.
-It was proven that contact analysis and general MPC give identical results for corresponding models (see Fig. 83).
+It was proven that contact analysis and general MPC give identical results for corresponding models (see Fig. 89 and Fig. 12).
+A press fit command supports the automatic generation of the MPC conditions.

-Figure 83: Press fit between shaft and hub Identical stress results of MPC (above) and contact solution (below).
+Figure 89: Press fit between shaft and hub Identical stress results of MPC (above) and contact solution (below).